Indigenous Circle of Experts

 Susan Mather, Fisheries and Oceans Canada

-Susan J. Mather (MA, MAES) is an environmental planner, analyst, facilitator, and historian whose professional and academic experience has centred on nature conservation and the nature-culture nexus.
-With over 20 years of professional experience, Susan is currently working in marine conservation as the Ecosystem-Based Management Advisor with the Oceans Management team at Fisheries and Oceans Canada.
-Previously, while working as a Planner with Parks Canada, Susan led the development of management plans for several of Canada’s national parks and national historic sites.
-Susan has long been passionate about the relationship between Indigenous peoples and protected areas.
+She has long been passionate about the relationship between Indigenous Peoples and protected areas.
 Her academic pursuits include an exploration of how the making of Vancouver’s “Stanley Park” was a colonial imposition upon a place that already had meaning as part of the Coast Salish world.
 Prior to joining the federal government, Susan worked for several years as a historical consultant for Indigenous governments.
 She also has experience in the not-for-profit sector with the Wildlife Conservation Society, Ducks Unlimited Canada, and the Federation of Canadian Municipalities.

 Tom Soehl, Government of Nova Scotia

 Tom has worked on indigenous issues with the provincial governments of British Columbia and Nova Scotia for over 20 years.
 He has been involved in treaty and aboriginal rights negotiations, consultation, land use planning, and a variety of collaborative management initiatives.
 Tom is currently Director of Aboriginal Policy with the Nova Scotia Department of Natural Resources, which is responsible for provincial parks, crown land administration, forestry, mineral resources and wildlife management in the province.
-His education background includes an MSc in Resource and Environmental Management from Simon Fraser University.
+His educational background includes a master of science in resource and environmental management from Simon Fraser University.